Rule Nine :

 my favorite people.
 That was good enough for Stacey - she approached

-HIM and asked Jerald to dance!!
+Jerald on the spot and asked him to dance!!

 They hit it off immediately.
 It was very close to love at first